 In the isolation, you can convince yourself that you’re different, the only one to get irritated with a sick child or declining parent, the only one who let a friend down when she needed you most.
 It’s easy to think that everyone else is handling whatever life has thrown at them with grace and perfection, while you make every mistake in the book.

 We second guess ourselves, running tapes of all the choices we made before our loved one died.
 Not just the most immediate ones about the final treatment or the last conversation but choices that can go all the way back to the beginning.
 Did my not knowing, and therefore not taking, pre-natal vitamins until the sixth week of my pregnancy cause my daughter’s brain tumor?
 Did the stress I was under at work when he was a toddler cause his mental illness?
 Should I have known or done more when she was young to prevent what happened later?
 Alone in the dark, it becomes too easy to torture ourselves with these painful thoughts, decide they’re true and then turn them into secrets.

 What saves us is light and other people.
 Sharing our fears, telling our secrets, revealing our mistakes.
 Hearing other people say “Me, too!” or “Oh, that’s nothing.
 Listen to what I said to my mom just before she died.”

 Releasing our secrets is a gift that saves not just us but other people, too.
-Exposing our whole selves to the light weakens the power of our regrets and mistakes and allows in the happier memories of our beloveds.
-In the telling, we make space for others to be vulnerable, to reveal what’s causing them pain and to begin healing.
+Exposing our whole selves to the light weakens the power of our regrets and mistakes and allows the happier memories of our beloveds to return.
+In the telling, we make space for others to be vulnerable, reveal what’s causing them pain and begin healing.
 In doing so, we get our beloveds back, warts and all.
 The good and the bad, the sweetness and the contentiousness, the laughter and the anger.
 Most of all, we’re able to let go of how they died and remember how they lived.